jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 * How do we plan to deal with 4 shroud locations and 4 combat enemies?
 * What goes in the Hands/Ally/Arcane/Accessory slots?
-* How will I pay for those expensives cards?
+* How will I pay for those expensive cards?
 * What is my upgrade strategy?

 Decide on our play style for that deck.
 If playing solo or with one other investigator, we'll probably want to build more conservatively, adding more cards to the deck that help to boost the lower skill scores.
 At 3 or 4 players boost on the character's strengths.